Finding all stable matchings with assignment constraints: Constrained matching problems

-While we have shown how to express a many-to-one two-sided matching problem with assignment constraints using digraphs, we note that the reduced one-to-one two-sided problem may be an unbalanced market (e.g., in our example there are more workers than positions).
+Related to the above, we note that the reduced one-to-one two-sided market may be an unbalanced one (e.g., in our example there are more workers than positions).
 In the next section we present the IDUA procedure.
-A useful feature of this procedure is that it will convert the unbalanced market into a balanced market such that only those participants who are matched / are not matched in every stable matching remain \'{a} la the rural hospitals theorem.
+One upshot of running IDUA is that it will always convert the unbalanced market into a balanced market such that only those participants that are matched in every stable matching remain.
 Moreover, for those participants who are matched in every stable matching, the normal form will reveal some pairings that cannot be part of any stable matching.
 This is a strengthening the rural hospitals theorem.